Unraveling the fair pricing dilemma

 Is premium pricing unfair?

-Consider this: A client calls you at 4pm on Friday with a short deadline for Monday morning.
-You quickly glance at your calendar and your weekend plans.
+Consider this: A client calls you 2 days before the tax filing deadline.
+You quickly glance at your calendar and realize your time’s already maxed out.
 Meeting the deadline forces you to rearrange your calendar, work over the weekend and push some other plans aside.
-You decide to double your regular rates for this high priority project.
+You decide to double your regular rates so your client can file on time.
 Is this unfair?

 How does your client determine fair pricing?
 He judges and compares.
 We all do this when making decisions.

 At this point, you immediately think about competitive pricing.
 Your buyer compares your price to others.
 It’s the most popular way to compare pricing.

 Comparing your rates to others isn’t the ideal option.
 This forces the client to choose between you, or another option.
 It’s a yes or no choice; either he works with you or he moves on.